jason-carter/GnuCash2Qif/README.md

 With these in mind I thought I would try some other personal finance package to see if they meet my requirements, but was surprised to find a lack of export options, particular for the de-facto QIF standard.
 This utility fills that gap.

+For those who would prefer a Java version of this utility, I've also written one in another repo: https://github.com/Jason-Carter/jGnuCash2Qif

 # Build Prerequesites

 To build GnuCash2Qif you will require the following installed on your system: